-Use it for homework, leaving notes for roommates or just drawing, if that’s what you like to do.
-Use a dry erase board to even make a grocery list.
+Use it for homework, leaving notes for roommates, make a grocery list, or even just doodling to relieve stress if that’s what you like to do.

-And like I mentioned before – it’s a smart move is to write important reminders in multiple spots!
+It’s a smart move to write important reminders in multiple spots!

-I like this one because it includes a cork frame if you want to pin papers to it AND it comes with the markers.
+I like this one because it includes a cork frame if you want to pin papers to it, AND it comes with the markers.
+Win-win.

 I know this should be a no-brainer, buutttt….

-While busy packing to leave and saying goodbye to friends, things tend to slip the mind Just don’t forget to bring a fair amount of lined paper!
+When you’re busy packing to leave and saying goodbye to friends, things tend to slip the mind.
+Just don’t forget to bring a fair amount of lined paper!

 Not quite everything is done on a computer at this point in time.
 Some classes will require the pen and paper technique.